20 Questions You Should Always Ask Your Doctor

 Your test results have come back, and you've got something that needs treating.
 Listen to your doctor's proposed course of action, and then be sure to ask what other options exist.
 You want to have the full array made clear, with pros and cons, before you make a big decision.
 The more invested you are in understanding what's happening with your body, the better your chances for working successfully with your physician.

-Recommendation: There are smart tips to more successfully communicate with your doctor.
+The Remedy Rx: There are smart tips to more successfully communicate with your doctor.
 Bringing a family member or trusted friend who can help keep the conversation on track and takes some pressure off of you.
 Here are some other helpful recommendations to help make your time with your physician as beneficial as possible.

 "What websites can I trust for medical information?"